 Tskaltubo to Kutaisi (return trip)

 To get back to Kutaisi from Tskaltubo, you can simply flag down a marshrutka travelling the opposite way down the road on the eastern side of the park.
-Drivers will stop for you at any point.
+Drivers will stop for you at any point, but I usually wait under the bus shelter in front of the Sports Palace.
 Travel time and fares are the same.

 Alternatively, there are plenty of taxi drivers waiting in front of the post office at the top of the park and outside the Central Market.
 A regular taxi (not booked through Bolt) should cost around the same – we paid 20 GEL on our last visit.
 Bolt sometimes works, but often you’ll find there are no drivers available.

 Tbilisi to Tskaltubo